Cloud7050/js-lumitransfer/README.md

 8. Press enter.
 You should see some more logs, then another success message at the end

 Video showcase (older process): <https://youtu.be/VEKyakTH0CU>

+## Limitations

+- If an MRQ option has no text whatsoever (eg only an *image* of $\overline{X}$), due to potentially randomised option order, the option cannot be uniquely identified & so gets skipped with a yellow warning